sarmadhamdani02/Reverse-Image-Search/README.md

 This project is inspired by [This](https://www.youtube.com/watch?v=xanJe6e8Xuw&ab_channel=CampusX) youtube video, so if u need a detailed explanation how things are working here, you can definitely check it out. 😊

 ### Basic Working of project
 The working of this project is quite simple.
 We have a dataset (you can download any dataset you want, make sure to download all those images and add them into images folder in the project file).
 So, there is a `app.py` file in the project, this is where we are extracting the features from the dataset images.
 In `main.py` we are creating a GUI using `streamlit` library.
-Here, user can upload an image and five similar images from the dataset will be shown.
+Here, user can upload an image, image's features will be extracted, compared with the features of dataset images and five most similar images will be shown.

 ### How to get this project?
 If you want to use this project or want to run it on your device, firstly clone this project in your device using `git clone` command.